thomasrobertgee/recipe-app/README.md

 4.  **"Cooking Streak" & Achievements:** Gamify the cooking experience by adding a "I Made This!" button to Cook Mode.
 This would contribute to a "Weekly Cooking Streak" and unlock badges for achievements like staying under budget or using up pantry items.

 ### Advanced Data & AI Features
-5.  **Integration with Local Suppliers:** Create a portal for local butchers and greengrocers to upload their weekly specials.
+5.  **Integration with Local Suppliers:** Create a portal for local butchers and greengročers to upload their weekly specials.
 These would then appear in the app, promoting local businesses and providing users with unique deals.

 ---